ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-layout/index.md

 ## Background

-It is possible to specify chart background.
-It could be `background.fill` colour, `background.image` or both.
-The image requires `.url`.
-By default the image placed in the center of the chart. `.left`, `.top`, `.right` or `.bottom` properties specifies the distance between the respective borders of the image and the chart. `.width` and `.height` override the image size.
-If only one size defined, the other size adjusted to preserve the image proportion.
+The chart's background can be managed via the `background.fill` and/or `background.image` properties.
+The `url` is required for the image.
+It is positioned in the center by default. `left`, `top`, `right` and `bottom` properties specify the distance between the respective borders of the image. `width` and `height` override the image size.
+Please see the API reference for more info.

+### API Reference

+<interface-documentation interfaceName='AgChartBackground' config='{ "showSnippets": false, "lookupRoot": "charts-api" }'></interface-documentation>

 ## Next Up